Table of Contents

 Let’s start with the one that directly affects your affiliate sales.

-If you’re collecting emails, you have the ability to create autoresponders.
-That means that whenever someone subscribes, they receive a series of pre-written emails.
+If you’re collecting emails, you can create autoresponders.
+Whenever someone subscribes, they receive a series of pre-written emails.
 I do this using ConvertKit.

 Why is that good?

 Because within these emails, you’re able to direct more people to the pages you want them to see, maximizing traffic to your highest converting affiliate pages.
-You’re essentially adding on another traffic source for your more profitable pages instead of just relying on Google.
+You’re adding another traffic source for your more profitable pages instead of relying on Google.

 But wait.
 Wouldn’t trying to collect email addresses distract users from clicking on affiliate links?